v0ss3n/projects/education/wearables/wearables.md

 - parts of the wearable without electronics done
 - working programmed electronics (doesn't have to be wireless, soldered or final yet, just a first working iteration)

 **Workshop day 2 - 13:00-17:00**
 End of day 2 goals:
 - Making electronics wearable (starting together with this)
 -

+Starting with going around what everyone has worked on

+End with show

 ------------------------------------